vsoch/scif/docs/pages/6-examples.md

 ## Quick Examples
 You might find SCIF useful if you:

+### A Research Scientist
- - want to package multiple environments or software modules in a single container to publish alongside a paper.
+ - want to package multiple environments or software modules to publish alongside a paper.
 A scif app might coincide with a particular step in your pipeline, and the entire analysis is run with a few calls to scientific filesystem entrypoints.
-Bonus points if you package this in a container for reproducibility.
+You can share the scientific filesystem recipe for others to create, or (better) share a reproducible container built with it (that you used to conduct your analyses).
+ - want to provide modular tools for your lab or other scientists.
+A scif recipe or container with a filesystem could serve different environments for tools for your domain of interest.
+ - want to easily expose different interactive environments.
+For example, scif could be used to expose the same python virtual environment, but exporting different variables to the environment to determine the machine learning backend to use.

+### An Administrator
- - you want to provide users with small apps that perform a function (for a host or container) or assess a metric.
-For example, a scif app installed in a container might serve only to assess different time metrics when the container is building.
+ - want to provide users with small apps that perform a function (for a host or container).
+We can provide this example in the context of tests.
+A scif app could be a test that perhaps has its own environment and executables, and is easily accessed by your users by interacting with the filesystem.
+ - want to to assess metrics.
+For example, if any scif app can discover all the other installed apps (that perhaps are domain specific functions or processing steps) we can assess each for a metric of interst.
+Since the environments, raw files, and runscripts are available, they can be discovered and used as desired.
+A machine learning "metric" app might parse the others for features, run them to produce an output, and then parse the output.
+ - want to easily add consistent applications to user (or provided) containers.
+In that a scif app can be added in a modular fashion to a container (or other) recipe, during a build time an administrator can easily add one or more helper modules to user recipes.
+An administrator can also offer apps for the user to select from to install.

+### Developers
  - akin to using a module system, you could use scif to provide different entrypoints for software (coinciding with version, or even the same software with a different environment variable exported to determine runtime behavior.)
 A good example of this is using common machine learning libraries with different backends (e.g., keras, tensorflow, torch).
 An entrypoint `keras-python2` would run python with an environment variable triggering using keras as a backend, `keras-python3` would do the same with python3, and then `keras-python` would target the most recent.
  - you want to implement (functionally) the "same thing" in different ways, and assess differences.
 The simplest example is to imagine recording runtime metrics for a console print of "Hello World" in multiple langauges.
 Each variation or implementation is a scif app, and the common base is the host or container.

+If you have more examples, please [add them!](https://www.github.com/vsoch/scif).
+We will next go into a few of these examples in greater detail.

-### Modular Software Evaluation
+## Modular Software Evaluation
 A common question pertains to evaluation of different solutions toward a common goal.
 An individual might ask "How does implementation **A** compare to implementation **B** as evaluated by one or more metrics?"
 For a systems admin, the metric might pertain to running times, resource usage, or efficiency.
 For a researcher, he or she might be interested in looking at variability (or consistency) of outputs.
 Importantly, it should be possible to give a container serving such a purpose to a third party that does not know locations of executables, or environment variables to load, and the container runs equivalently.
 SCI-F allows for this by way of providing modular software applications, each corresponding to custom environments, libraries, and potentially files.

-#### Method
+### Method

 To demonstrate this use case, we developed a container that implements the most basic function for a program, a print to the console, for each of 19 different languages (*R*, *awk*, *bash*, *c*, *cat*, *chapel*, *clisp*, *cpp*, *csh*, *go*, *julia*, *octave*, *perl*, *python*, *ruby*, *rust*, *tcsh*, *zsh*).
 The container is designed as a means to collect a series of metrics relative to timing and system resources for each language.
 The metrics pertain to system resources provided by the <a href="https://linux.die.net/man/1/time" target="_blank">time</a> and <a href="https://linux.die.net/man/1/strace" target="_blank">strace</a> utilities.
 We will refer to this container generally as "hello-world."
 A user that did not create the container could ask it for global help: